 Thank you for your interest in graduate study at CGU.
-We invite you to explore CGU’s programs and learn about the application process, important deadlines, and program-specific admission information.
+On this page you can explore CGU’s programs and learn about the application process, important deadlines, and program-specific admission requirements.

 If you have any questions, please do not hesitate to email us or call 909-607-7811.
 We look forward to assisting you through the application process.